dryproject/drylib.org/java.rst

 Design Principles
 =================

-- No dependencies on anything else, for anything.
+- No runtime dependencies on anything else, for anything.

 The Interfaces
 --------------